Supporting Postgraduate research students from application to viva.

-The Graduate School brings together postgraduate students from the variety of disciplines within the Faculty of Humanities & Social Sciences.
+The Humanities & Social Sciences Graduate School brings together Postgraduate Research students from a variety of disciplines within the Faculty.

 Our researchers win competitive awards from funders including the Arts and Humanities Research Council, the Economic and Social Research Council, the Wellcome Trust and the Carnegie Trust.
 Many of our graduates have become successful academics, artists, policy-makers and entrepreneurs.

 We are members of the Scottish Graduate School for Arts and Humanities and the Scottish Graduate School of Social Science.
 All registered PhD students are members of one or both of these Schools (depending on your subject discipline), which provide training, event and funding opportunities.

 I’ve benefitted from accessing the wealth of support available both at Strathclyde and externally.
 My supervisors have been wonderfully understanding about the challenges of completing a PhD and have given me the flexibility and encouragement I’ve needed to keep going.

 The campus has always felt like a second home to me, while both the academic and administrative staff really are a remarkably attentive and supportive group of people - something I have found true across the university in general.

 The School of Government and Public Policy (GPP) follows an excellent interdisciplinary approach of combining ideas and practical knowledge through real world engagement.
 It has an impressive setup with different Centres functioning in collaboration which allows one to explore ones research skills, learn and act to ones capabilities which definitely enhances the overall experience.

 PhD Creative Writing